hesamzkr/distributed-file-system/README.md

 - Store chunks of a file in the physical drive.
 - Accept request from client to upload/download chunks.
 - Gets info about other chunks from master node and does the replication.
-- Send request to master node to tell it that it's alive.

 ### Client